canercetin-randomguy/web-scraping-chromedp/README.md

 8- For the love of god, fix JSONs, let the sign-up, or any page return sensible JSONs.
 Do this especially if you want to do Step 7.
 Currently only something like {status:failure} is returned, I can do better than that.

+9- Write unit tests for database functions with some sort of mock library.